furkrn/PlymouthVista/README.md

 ## "Windows 7" is a registered trademark of Microsoft Corporation.
 The author(s) of this project are in no way affiliated with Microsoft and are not endorsed by Microsoft in any way.

 # PlymouthVista
 Re-creation of Windows Vista and Windows 7 boot screens and shutdown screens from their original assets.
-Designed to be used with [VistaThemePlasma](https://gitgud.io/catpswin56/vistathemeplasma) and[AeroThemePlasma](https://gitgud.io/wackyideas/AeroThemePlasma).
+Designed to be used with [VistaThemePlasma](https://gitgud.io/catpswin56/vistathemeplasma) and [AeroThemePlasma](https://gitgud.io/wackyideas/AeroThemePlasma).

 Special thanks to [blacklightpy](https://github.com/blacklightpy) for the Vista boot screen code.